connervieira/Predator/DOCUMENTATION.md

             - Example: `2` will take a frame to process every 2 seconds of video.
 This would break up a 10 second video into 5 frames.
             - If you leave this setting blank, Predator will default to 1 frame per second.
         - Next, you'll be asked for a license plate format example.
 Filling out this value is highly recommended, since it will greatly reduce the number of incorrectly read plates.
 If this is left blank, no formatting validation will be used.
+            - Leave this option blank to use the default value.
             - This value can be set to any alphanumeric string.
 For example, if all the plates in your state have 3 letters followed by 4 numbers, you could set this value to "AAA0000" or "ABC1234".
 Both values will work the exact same way.
 Predator only looks at the type of each character, not the character itself.
             - For sake of simplicity, you can also just enter the license plate of another car in your state or region.
 Since Predator only looks to see whether a character is a number or letter, not the character itself, "EGY4011" will act identically to "AAA0000".
             - Example: `AAA0000`